bryanlie/QuantCrew/README.md

 The `QuantCrew` is composed of several specialized agents that work together to perform a comprehensive stock analysis.
 The workflow is designed for efficiency, with several analyses running in parallel.

 1.  **Parallel Analysis Phase**:
-    *   **Technical Analyst**: Uses the `TechAnalystTool` to analyze stock price trends, chart patterns, and technical indicators.
+    *   **Technical Analyst**: Analyzes stock price trends and technical indicators.
-    *   **Financial Analyst**: Uses a suite of tools (`FundamentalAnalysisTool`, `CompetitorAnalysisTool`) to examine the company's financial health and competitive landscape.
+    *   **Fundamental Analyst**: Examines the company's financial health.
-    *   **Risk Analyst**: Employs the `RiskAssessmentTool` to analyze and quantify risk factors including volatility, drawdown potential, sector-specific and macro risks.
+    *   **Risk Analyst**: Assesses risk factors including volatility and sector risks.

-    These initial tasks are executed concurrently to gather diverse insights quickly.

-2.  **Synthesis and Strategy Phase**:
-    *   **Investment Strategist**: This agent receives the reports from all the other analysts.
-It synthesizes the technical, fundamental, competitive, and risk analyses to develop a holistic investment strategy and provide a final recommendation, formatted as a single JSON object.
+    *   **Investment Strategist**: Synthesizes all analyses to provide a final investment strategy and recommendation.

-The process is orchestrated by `crewai`, which manages the flow of information between agents and ensures that the final strategy is based on a well-rounded view of the stock.
-The Streamlit app then parses this final output and displays it in a structured report.
+All agent outputs include reasoning for transparency.
+The Streamlit app displays results in tabs and uses official market calendars to avoid chart gaps.